 Recreation in Moore County is an embarrassment of riches.
 With so many options for all ages, it’s hard to know where to begin.

 Let's start with the sport that really put the area on the map.
 You can expect Moore County, as the Home of American Golf, to offer access to some incredible courses—and that’s definitely the case.
 Most anyone with a set of clubs knows we’re home to the world-famous Pinehurst Resort and its nine outstanding courses for all skill levels.
 Course No. 2 has hosted several U.S. Open Golf Championships.
 But in addition, Moore County has almost 40 other incredible courses for residents and visitors to enjoy.
-AmateurGolf.com visited one of our great public courses, Pine Needles and Mid Pines, in October.
-Take a look at this great video they created showcasing the course!
+AmateurGolf.com visited one of our great public courses, Pine Needles and Mid Pines, and created this great video showcasing the course!

 So Many Premier Golf Courses to Play This Fall- Read more>>